 Not renewed your self-employed mortgage in a while?
 You may be in for a shock—and not a pleasant one—when the time comes.
 Lenders’ mortgage arrangement fees have risen, but don’t take them at face value…

-DYes.
+Yes.
 And no. Mortgage Arrangement, or Product fees are not all as clear-cut as a one-off payment.
-Variables determine the final fee that you need to know about.
+Variables you need to know about determine the final fee.

-eposit and interest rate can fluctuate to make the ‘arrangement fee’ look attractive.
+Deposit and interest rates can fluctuate to make the ‘arrangement fee’ look attractive.
 MoneySaving Expert sums it up succinctly:

 Beware low rates disguising high fees.